MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/build-docker-image-visual-studio-code-3.md

 * Go to the **IMAGES** section of the Docker extension.

 * Look for recently built image.
-The tag of the container image will be "msdocspythoncontainerwebapp:latest".
-The name and tag are set in the *.vscode/tasks.json* file.
+The mae of the container image is "msdocspythoncontainerwebapp:latest", which is set in the *.vscode/tasks.json* file.